 Our polycarbonate glazing is 100% recyclable and manufactured in the US and Mexico.
 Our kits have also been designed to reduce waste by optimizing the dimensions to match the polycarbonate sheets.
-In order to further minimize waste and lower the price, two of our domes have polycarbonate triangles with seams in them.
-The 18′ and 26′ Growing Domes are the only kits manufactured with glazing panels that have a few tip taped triangles.
+We also financially invested in a custom part that the manufacturers use in order to reduce extra waste when fabricating the polycarbonate.

 There is currently a very high demand for multi-wall polycarbonate sheets for greenhouse applications, and we are experiencing a shortage of supply.
 Therefore, we are currently sourcing from multiple manufacturers.
 All of which are very high quality and reputable manufacturers that we have used successfully in the past.

 |Gallina® Twin Wall||Gallina® Multi Wall||Macrolux® Multi Wall||Amerilux® Multi Wall|

 |Thickness||8mm or 5/16in||16mm or 5/8in||16mm or 5/8in||16mm or 5/8in|